Main Menu 1

 In 2020, the Washington State Department of Archaeology and Historic Preservation (DAHP) was pleased to announce a new effort to identify, document, and commemorate the rich contributions of Filipino Americans to Washington State’s built history.
 This project is supported through a grant from the Underrepresented Communities Grant Program funded through the Historic Preservation Fund as administered by the National Park Service (NPS), Department of Interior.
 Survey and identification work is currently underway with the Filipino American National Historical Society (FANHS), who has been contracted to undertake this project.

-Working with Filipino American historians and community members and their partners, DAHP will gain a significantly expanded understanding of the themes and property types that are associated with the settlement and growth of Filipino Americans.
+Working with Filipino American historians and community members and their partners, gained deeper understanding of the themes and property types that are associated with the settlement and growth of Filipino Americans.
 This is part of DAHP’s long-term strategy to understand, document, commemorate, and collaborate with all underrepresented communities within Washington State.

-The project will include ample outreach opportunities, and ultimately result in recorded oral histories, a context statement, Historic Property Inventory forms for significant sites and buildings that tell the story of Filipino Americans, and completion of two National Register of Historic Places nomination forms.
+The project included outreach opportunities, oral histories, 39 Historic Property Inventory Forms and two National Register of Historic Places nomination forms.

 Asian/Pacific Islanders